The trading charts

 Charts based on ticks (e.g. range bars, renko...) are correct because we provide futures tick-by-tick quotes.

 CFD-Forex charts show prices on which you can really trade, not the mid-price.

 |On this page...|

 Opening an account is FREE.
 There is no monthly inactivity fee.

 Each bar represents an identical time period.
 The trader sees the open price, the close price, the high and the low of the period.
 Green indicates a close price above the open price.
 Red indicates a close price below the open price.

 This example shows a bar chart in combination with a simple moving average.

-This example shows a 10 points renko chart.
-Notice the current market price is 10787,0.
-No red renko block will be drawn before the market goes below 10780,0.
+This example shows a 10-point renko chart.
+The current market price is 10787,0.
+The next red renko block will only be drawn if the market goes below 10780,0 (= 10790,0 - 10 points).